Shipping Pre-registered Keys

 • If using the Okta Universal Directory (UD) to source the shipping information, ensure this is populated in the user profile.

-• Alternatively, confirm the user’s shipping information is being sourced from a Human Resources Information System (HRIS) or other source of truth.
+• Alternatively, confirm the user’s shipping information is being sourced from an HRIS or other source of truth.

 4. In the user profile, click Pre-enrolled authenticators and then click + Add.